-The Basilica Cistern was built in 532 when Emperor Justinian 1 was in power and it was built to service the water requirements of his Great Palace.
-The Basilica Cistern is 65 metres wide and over 140 metres long and there is a colossal 336 marble columns hold it up.
+Byzantine Emperor Justinian 1 built the Yerebatan Basilica underground Cistern in 532 to service the water requirements of his Great Istanbul Palace.
+The historical Basilica Cistern is 65 metres wide and over 140 metres long, and a colossal 336 marble columns hold it up.
 However, the Ottomans invaded and they didn’t find much use for it.
 Hence the cistern fell into disrepair and was eventually forget about.

-Entry to the Basilica Cistern is via steps that go under the city.
+Entry to Yerebatan Basilica Cistern Museum is via steps under Istanbul city.
 Once underground, there are several walkways to explore.
-Probably the most important sight to see is located right in the left hand corner of the Cistern.
-Here you will see that there are two Medusa heads used as bases to the columns.
-One is upside down whilst the other is tilted to the side.
-Why they are here and where they came from remains an unknown mystery to this day, but they are spectacular and a must see.
+However, probably the most essential sight to see is located right in the cistern’s left-hand corner, away from the columns.
+Here you will see two Medusa heads used as bases to the columns.
+One Medusa head is upside down whilst the other tilts to the side.
+Why they are here and where they came from remains an unknown mystery, but they are spectacular.

-Medusa was a sea nymph who was courting Poseidon.
-They sealed their courtship by making love in the temple of Athena, but when she found out she flew into a rage and cursed Medusa; transforming her into a monster with snakes for hair, and such a horrendous face that she could turn people to stone with just a look.
-Perseus beheaded Medusa as she slept and used her head as a weapon before presenting it to Athena to put on her shield.
-Myth has it that because Medusa had made love to Poseidon that once beheaded her body split into two forms, that of the winged horse Pegasus and the other Chrysador of the Golden Sword.
+Medusa was a sea nymph who courted Poseidon.
+They sealed their courtship by making love in the temple of Athena, but when she found out, she cursed Medusa, transforming her into a monster with snakes for hair and such a horrendous face that she could turn people to stone with just one look.
+So Perseus beheaded Medusa as she slept and used her head as a weapon before presenting it to Athena to put on her shield.
+The myth says that because Medusa had made love to Poseidon, she beheaded her body split into two forms, winged horse Pegasus and the Golden Sword Crusader.